Borouge Data Protection Notice

 (k) when we seek information from third parties about you in connection with the products you have applied for; and/or

-(l) when you submit your personal data to us for any other reason.
+(l) when you submit your personal data to us for any other reason, to the extent that it is permissible by applicable laws.

 When you browse our websites, or use our applications and/or digital services, we may collect and store certain information automatically.
 Please see the section below on cookies for additional detail.

-If you provide us with any personal data relating to a third party (e.g. information of your spouse, children, parents, and/or employees), by submitting such information to us, you represent and warrant to us that you have obtained the consent of the third party to provide us with their personal data for the respective purposes.
+If you provide us with any personal data relating to a third party (e.g. information relating to your spouse, children, parents, and/or employees), you represent and warrant to us that you have obtained the prior consent for the respective purposes set out above, and for us to use such data for the purposes and in the manner set out in this Data Protection Notice.

-You should ensure that all personal data submitted to us is complete, accurate, true and correct.
-Please update us if there are changes to your personal data by informing our Data Protection Officer in writing or via email at the contact details provided at section 11 below.
+You should ensure that all personal data submitted to us is complete, accurate, true, current and correct.
+Please update us if there are changes to your personal data by informing our Data Protection Officer in writing or via email at the contact details provided in section 12 below.

 6. Purposes for the collection, use and disclosure of personal data